How to Manage a Distributed Team

 First, you have to hire people that you can trust and are comfortable working on their own.
 Since you will not be able to constantly check-in on each remote team member, you need to find individuals who can positively contribute to your team without peer pressure, micromanagement and constant attention.
 “Hire doers,” Wade Foster, Co-founder of Zapier,says.“ Doers will get stuff done even if they are working from a secluded island.
 You don’t have to give doers tasks to know that something will get done.
 You’ll still have to provide direction and guidance…but in the absence of that, a doer will make something happen.”

-2. Onboard with the entire team
+2. Onboard with the entire remote team in real-time

 Developing an effective on-boarding process helps new hires quickly acclimate to their job and get to know their team.
 By immediately introducing new team members and providing opportunities for everyone to get to know each other through face-to-face video conferencing, employees are more likely to trust each other and feel connected to their team.
 There are a number of fun virtual ice breaker activities you can do with your distributed team using video conferencing.
 Additionally, it’s a good idea to assign a mentor to help your new employee smoothly transition into their new role.
 The mentor will also act as an immediate resource for the employee for when they get stuck or just have a simple question.
 The goal is to make the new hire feel valued and part of the team as quickly as possible.